skylight-hq/skylight.digital/_projects/ct_oec_care4kids_auto_notifier.md

 {% capture solution %}
 Our goal was to identify solutions to user pain points that could be tested and refined quickly while providing the most impact to Care 4 Kids applicants (families and children).
-In this case, we aimed to make it easier for families to have insight into the status of their application, to increase parent satisfaction and improve some of the existing challenges with the backlog.
+We aimed to make it easier for families to get insights into the status of their applications, to increase parent satisfaction, and improve some of the existing challenges with the backlog.

 To do so, we built an agile pilot to support sending application renewal status updates.
-Co-designed with OEC and United Way, the pilot was a SMS-based notification tool that let parents know when United Way received documents relevant to their Care 4 Kids application.
+Co-designed with OEC and United Way, the pilot featured a SMS-based notification tool that let parents know when United Way received documents relevant to their Care 4 Kids application.
 Parents in this pilot could also request and receive information about application processing timelines via text at any time.

-A minimum viable product was built within four weeks, then live-tested and implemented as a pilot with nearly 180 participants over a three-month period.
+We built a minimum viable product within four weeks, then live-tested and implemented a pilot with nearly 180 participants over a three-month period.
-Phone, text, and online surveys were also conducted before, during and after the intervention period to collect feedback from users.
+We also conducted phone, text, and online surveys before, during, and after the intervention period to collect feedback from users.
 {% endcapture %}

 {% capture results %}
-- Agile pilot project launched to build and test SMS-based notification tool
+- Launched agile pilot project to build and test SMS-based notification tool
-- On a scale of 1 to 5 where 5 means the greatest satisfaction, surveyed pilot participants expressed an overall increase in average satisfaction rating from Care 4 Kids communication
+- On a scale of 1–5 where 5 means the greatest satisfaction, surveyed pilot participants expressed an overall increase in average satisfaction rating from Care 4 Kids communication
-- These parents also expressed a 19% increase in confidence that documents were being received by United Way
+- Parents expressed a 19% increase in confidence that documents were being received by United Way
-- Provided larger-scale recommendations to address areas where pilot results shed light on additional gaps, confusion and communications needs in the application submission process
+- Provided larger-scale recommendations to address areas where pilot results shed light on additional gaps, confusion, and communications needs in the application submission process

 {% include callout.html